 recursive-include your * recursive-include docs * include * global-exclude *.pyc

 This avoids unnecessarily adding compiled python files in the release.
-When these are not there, for example after a fresh checkout, you will get a harmless warning:warning: no previously-included files matching '*.pyc' found anywhere in distribution
+When these are not there, for example after a fresh checkout, you will get a harmless warning: no previously-included files matching '*.pyc' found anywhere in distribution.

 With this part working, the only thing this zest.pocompile package needs to do, is to actually find all .po files and compile them to .mo files.
 It simply looks for directories that are named LC_MESSAGES and compiles all .po files found in there.

-When you easy_install zest.pocompile you get a command line tool pocompile.
-When you run it, this walks the current directory, finds all po translation files in a properly formed locales directory and compiles them into mo files.
+When you pip install zest.pocompile you get a command line tool pocompile.
+When you run it, this walks the current directory, finds all po translation files in a properly formed locales directory, and compiles them into .mo files.
 You can also give it a list of directories as arguments instead.
 Run it with the --help option to get some help.

 In the above example, if you are in the your.package directory and run pocompile it will create this file:

-The release (or fullrelease) command of zest.releaser creates a (subversion or other) tag, checks out this tag, creates a source distribution (sdist) and uploads it to PyPI.
-When zest.pocompile is added to the mix, it compiles the .po files immediately after checking out the tag, right in time for creating the sdist, which should now contain the .mo files.
+The release (or fullrelease) command of zest.releaser creates a (git or other) tag and checks out this tag.
+Then it creates a source distribution (sdist) and possibly a wheel (bdist_wheel) and uploads it to PyPI.
+When zest.pocompile is added to the mix, it compiles the .po files immediately after checking out the tag.
+This is right in time for creating the distributions, which should now contain the .mo files.